gophpeek/phpeek-fpm-exporter/README.md

-# ElasticPHP Agent
+# PHPeek PHP-FPM Exporter

-ElasticPHP Agent is a lightweight, Go-based monitoring agent for PHP-FPM and Laravel applications.
+PHPeek PHP-FPM Exporter is a lightweight, Go-based Prometheus exporter for PHP-FPM and Laravel applications.
 It is designed to run locally, in Docker/Kubernetes or in VMs or shared hosting environments.

 ## Features